 3. Watch in 360-480p

-We all are Android users right and we all like to watch videos on YouTube and reels on Instagram.
-But actually, there is an option to switch the quality from 140p to 1080p both options are available.
-And most probably people won’t pay attention to it.
+We all are Android users, right and we all like to watch videos on YouTube and reels on Instagram.
+But actually, there is an option to switch the quality from 140p to 1080p.
+Both options are available.
+And most probably, people won’t pay attention to it.

 4. Turn on data saver in Instagram, YouTube

-Do you know that there is an option on Instagram and YouTube to save data?
+Do you know there is an option on Instagram and YouTube to save data?
 Most people don’t know about it.
-This is the secret setting that I recommend to my cousin’s sisters because the data consumption is so high that the Wi-Fi bill is increasing every month.
+This is the secret setting I recommend to my cousin’s sisters because the data consumption is so high that the Wi-Fi bill is increasing every month.

-So just turn on the data saver in Instagram and YouTube here are the screenshots of it you can just get into the general settings and turn on the data saver in Instagram on YouTube both of the apps.
+So turn on the data saver on Instagram and YouTube.
+Here are the screenshots of it.
+You can get into the general settings and turn on the data saver in Instagram on YouTube, both apps.

-Let me know in the comments what your data consumption is and I will share my data consumption just below this paragraph.
+Let me know in the comments what your data consumption is, and I will share my data consumption just below this paragraph.
 It’s the actual screenshot of the last 30 days.
 You can tag me on Instagram @backdroidcom with the screenshot.